-- Expecting damage on the fore barrier, a captain orders power to be rerouted from aft barrier to fore.
-The rear barrier is reduced to 50%, but the fore barrier is boosted and has 150%. - Later, that same ship is fleeing a squadron of enemy vessels and the captain orders power to be rerouted from all facings to the aft barrier.
-50% to taken from five facings (250% total) and shunted to the rear quadrant, upping it to 350%.
-While the ship's aft is now extremely well protected, the rear emitter is not made to handle such an energy load and risks quickly overloading. - The safe limit to boost a barrier facing is 200%.
-Going beyond invites malfunctions, equipment failures, and unhappy engineers.
+Expecting damage on the fore barrier, a captain orders power to be rerouted from aft facing (at 100%) to fore (also 100%).
+The aft barrier is reduced to 50%, but the fore barrier is boosted to 150%.

+Later, that same ship is fleeing a squadron of enemy vessels and the captain orders power to be rerouted from all facings to the aft.
+Fifty percent is taken from five facings (250% total) and shunted to the aft facing, upping it to 350%.
+While the ship's aft now extremely well protected, the rear emitter is not made to handle such an energy load and risks quickly overloading.

+In SARP, the safe limit to boost a barrier facing is 200%.
+Going beyond invites malfunctions, equipment failures and unhappy engineers.